 Safety comes first in smoke bomb photography.
-As you are aware, smoke bombs usually emit sparks and even the safest may cause a fire.
+As you know, smoke bombs usually emit sparks, and even the safest may cause a fire.

-With this in mind, never hold a smoke bomb too close to your body and always wear protective clothing.
+Some bombs may be too hot to handle, and they could burn your hands or injure your models if not used with care.
+With this in mind, never hold a smoke bomb too close to your body, and always wear protective clothing.

 Smoke bomb photography can be fun and exciting.

-It allows you to add interest to your background and add more color to your images in a way that no other photography technique can offer.
+It allows you to create interesting backgrounds and add more color to your images so that no other photography techniques can offer.

-You only need to be wary of the aspects we’ve discussed to avoid potential harm and you’ll have a lot of fun!
+You only need to be wary of the aspects we have discussed to avoid potential harm, and you are sure to have a lot of fun!

 Over to you know.

 I would love to hear your thoughts.
 Have you tried smoke bomb photography?
 If you have not, will you try?